AviatrixSystems/avxlabs-docs/ace_pro/docs/lab10.md

 Create Rule
 ```

-Enforce the this new rule in the data plane clicking on the `"Commit"` button.
+Enforce this new rule into the Data Plane clicking on the `"Commit"` button.

 ```{figure} images/lab10-newcommit2.png
 ---